-The bill amends R.S.39:3-10 to strengthen driver education and testing requirements, particularly regarding the responsibilities of drivers when interacting with pedestrians, cyclists, and users of personal conveyances.
-It mandates that the driver's examination includes knowledge of safe driving practices, such as recognizing bicycle lanes and navigating intersections safely.
-The bill also highlights the dangers of aggressive driving and the impact of alcohol and drugs on driving abilities.
-Additionally, it expands the driver's license examination by 20 percent, incorporating questions related to alcohol and drug use, the "STOP for Nikhil Safety Pledge," and the risks of carbon monoxide poisoning from vehicles.
+The bill amends R.S.39:3-10 to strengthen driver education and testing requirements, particularly regarding the responsibilities of drivers when approaching and passing pedestrians, cyclists, and users of personal conveyances.
+It mandates that the driver's examination includes knowledge of safe driving practices related to these responsibilities and the penalties for non-compliance.
+The bill also emphasizes recognizing bicycle lanes, safely navigating intersections, and exiting vehicles without endangering non-motorized road users.
+Additionally, the driver's license examination will expand by 20 percent to include questions developed with the Department of Health about the effects of alcohol and drugs on driving, as well as the dangers of violating traffic laws and the "STOP for Nikhil Safety Pledge."

 Statutes affected: